 After fixation, cell suspensions were centrifuged for 5 min at 3500 x g (room temperature) and resuspended in 1 mL of PBS, washed once with PBS and sonicated for 3 minutes in an Ultrasonic Cleaner (JSP, US21, ultrasonic power 50W), in order to eliminate cell clumps and aggregates before staining.

-In the staining process, 2μL of the Vibrant Dye Cycle Green (V35004, Thermo Fisher) (10 μM final stain concentration) were added to each sample and incubated 30 min (37°C) for selective DNA labeling..
+In the staining process, 2μL of the Vibrant Dye Cycle Green (V35004, Thermo Fisher) (10 μM final stain concentration) were added to each sample and incubated 30 min (37°C) for selective DNA labeling.
 After incubation, cells were washed (con qué??? preguntar a meriyou) and transferred to ﬂow cytometry tubes for cell cycle analysis.

 Data acquisition and processing